 It is most effective to request a meeting with the policymaker who represents your district.
 Placing a request for a meeting can be conducted via email, over the phone, or using the meeting request form on the lawmaker's website.
-(For a template email or letter, see page 16.)
 Be sure to include the following details in your verbal or written request:

-- The reason for wishing to schedule a meeting (E.g. "I'd like to request a date and time to meet with you and discuss House Bill 123.".) - The names of everyone planning to attend the meeting.
+- The reason for wishing to schedule a meeting (E.g. "I'd like to request a date and time to meet with you and discuss House Bill 123.".) - Be sure to mention that you are a constituent.